dhiana/mna/README.md

 At Linux:

-    $ ./bin/MNA1
+    $ ./bin/mna

 Or at Visual Studio:

     F5 (Start Debugging!)

-When prompted, try using data/simples.net and see MNA in action!
+When prompted, try using data/simples.net and see mna in action!